 You may wonder if commercially canned food is still safe to eat after you’ve stored it for a few years, even if the expiration date is soon to expire.
 If you’ve stored the cans properly, the food inside should still be safe to eat.

 Here are a few precautions you should take before tasting any canned food you store.

 Tiny holes are common in severely rusty cans and bacteria may contaminate the food.
-Throw rusted cans away, unless they have slight surface rust you can rub off with your finger.
-Avoid purchasing deeply dented, rusted, or bulging cans from the bargain bin at the supermarket.
+So, throw rusted cans away, unless they have slight surface rust you can rub them off with your finger.
+Also, avoid purchasing deeply dented, rusted, or bulging cans from the bargain bin at the supermarket.

 Food in cans, with small dents, is safe to eat.
 However, throw out the deeply dented cans.
 Sharp dents in the side seams on cans can let bacteria seep into the food.

 Commercially canned food that freezes may develop Clostridium botulinum.
 If a frozen can swell, it may be due to frozen food expanding, but there’s always the chance it is because of Clostridium botulinum, or other dangerous organisms.
 Throw out swollen cans of food.

 Throw out cans that have thawed at 40 degrees or above, as any commercially purchased canned food that thaws and is refrozen, is potentially dangerous to eat.

 If you find frozen food cans that haven’t been thawed, you can defrost them in your refrigerator.
 Inspect the food after you’ve defrosted it.
 Don’t taste it, but check to see if it looks and smells normal.
 If not, discard it.